 What You Do:

-- Begin this activity by having your child brainstorm a list of things that pop into her mind when she thinks about Valentine’s Day (hearts, cards, love, candy, etc.).
+- Begin this activity by having your child brainstorm a list of things that have to do with Valentine’s Day (hearts, cards, love, candy, etc.).

-- After completing this brainstorming activity, review with her the haiku format.
-Haiku has three lines one right after the other.
+- After completing this brainstorming activity, review with the haiku format.
+Haiku has three lines, one right after the other.
 Each line has a certain number of syllables: the first line has five syllables, the second has seven, and the third has five.
-There are no firm rules regarding capitalization and punctuation in English haiku, nor does haiku have to be in complete sentences.
+Inform your child that there are no firm rules regarding capitalization and punctuation in English haiku, and that their haiku lines don't have to be in complete sentences.

-- Before she begins writing her poem, you may want to review some simple syllable counting with her to ensure that she is confident in this skill.
+- Before your child begins writing a poem, you may want to review some simple syllable counting.

-- Next, have her select a few items from her brainstorming list that she would like to include in her poem.
+- Next, have your child select a few items from the brainstorming list to include in their poem.

-- Assist her in counting the syllables to reach the total needed in each line.
-If it would help, you may want to write a haiku together before she writes her own independently.
-Here are a few examples: I Love Valentine Hearts filled with a Special Love Sweethearts, Cards, Chocolate Valentine’s Day Mush So sweet I cannot stand it Please send the CANDY!
+- Assist your child in counting the syllables to reach the total needed in each line.
+If it would help, you may want to write a haiku together before having your child write one independently.
+Here is one about candy:

 Writing haiku is fun for all ages.
 Work together writing as a family and see who can write the best or the silliest haiku.
-Before you know it you’ll be composing poetry and counting word syllables as you are traveling in the car or going for a walk.
+Before you know it your little one will be a poetry master.